therikshak/Summer2017Projects/Print City PDFs/FINAL/README.txt

    numbers from, and then begin switching back and forth printing orders and copying order numbers.
 When the script is finished, a message box saying "Complete" will pop up.

+Areas to Improve:
+   -The script uses sleep commands to wait for two page reloads.
+There is code for waiting
+    for a page to reload, however, it does not behave consistently across different computers.
+   -By using an AutoHotkey script the computer cannot be used while the script is running.
+If
+    given more time, I would pursue a python script that uses a library like Selenium webdriver.